 Anderson is an attacking midfielder capable of playing on either flank, or more centrally as a number 10.
 He possesses a rocket of a right-foot and has plenty of pace and individual skill.

-However, the questions over his consistency and commitment, coupled with Chelsea’s relative depth in his position – Anderson would be competing for a place with Eden Hazard, Willian, Oscar and Pedro – makes a potential switch to Stamford Bridge seem like strange one.
+However, the questions over his consistency and commitment, coupled with Chelsea’s relative depth in his position – Anderson would be competing for a place with Eden Hazard, Willian, Oscar and

 Despite having previously turned down as much as €50 million for the player, it is believed that Lazio would be willing to consider parting ways with their number 10 for a fee of around €30 million this summer.